jack-french-2001/Projects/README.md

-A collection of projects that I completed during my MSci Data Science at the University of Exeter.
+A collection of a few of the projects that I completed during my MSci Data Science at the University of Exeter.